jatofg/nawa/docs/environment.md

 - `if-modified-since`: Unix timestamp sent by the client (to indicate that a full response is only necessary if the requested content has been modified since this date)

-Other request headers might be available using a FastCGI-specific key (as they are provided by the web server, but lower-cased).
-This might depend on which web server you use, and how it is configured.
-If you think other FastCGI request parameters should be normalized, please open a GitHub issue.

-When using the HTTP request handler, all request headers are available as environment variables via their lower-cased keys.
+(\*\*) All request headers when using the HTTP request handler, all which are available as FastCGI parameters with standardized keys (e.g., `HTTP_MY_HEADER` for the header `my-header`) when using the FastCGI request handler.
+Depending on your web server software, you might need to manually map custom headers to FastCGI parameters.
+Refer to your web server's docs for instructions.

 ## GET, POST, and COOKIE